popskraft/nutcracker/content/hand-cleaner.md

     alt: Nutcracker Pro Hand Cleaner variants

 benefitsBlocks:
-  - title: Effective for Service Professionals
+  - title: Service Professionals Love It
     text: >
-      Nutcracker hand cleaner for service professionals is specially formulated for car environments.
+      Nutcracker hand cleaner for service professionals is specially formulated for auto environments.
 Its formula takes on the toughest automotive grime, making it perfect for mechanics and dealership workshops.
   - title: Skin-Conditioning Formula
     text: >
       Nutcracker's emollient-rich formula conditions hands so they remain healthy and moisturized even with frequent use.
 It's perfect for those mechanics who have to wash their hands all day.